Hot Chocolate

 What It Tastes Like

-Some cafés prepare sweeter, lighter versions, while others use darker chocolate for a deeper, less sweet result.
+Flavor varies depending on the chocolate used.
+Some versions are sweeter and lighter, while others use darker chocolate for a deeper, less sweet result.

 💡 Behind the Cup

-Most café hot chocolate follows the same basic structure as other milk-based drinks: steamed milk combined with a main flavoring ingredient.
-Here, chocolate takes the place that espresso or tea would fill in other drinks.
+Most café hot chocolate follows the same structure as other milk-based drinks: steamed milk combined with a main ingredient.
+In this case, chocolate replaces espresso or tea.

-You may also see the term drinking chocolate, which usually refers to a thicker, more concentrated version made with melted chocolate rather than cocoa powder.
+You may also see the term drinking chocolate, which refers to a thicker version made with melted chocolate rather than cocoa powder.

 How to Order